MicroEJ/docs/Tutorials/tutorialDebug.rst

 Check the hardware documentation for the complete list of exceptions.

-What to do in exception handlers?
+What To Do In Exception Handlers?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 For all hardfault handlers, the following information are available and must be printed: